-Residential Amenity
+Residential amenity

-- 6.31 Policy DM1 states that proposals will be permitted where they "respect the amenities of occupiers of neighbouring properties...by ensuring that development is not exposed to, excessive noise, activity, overlooking or visual intrusion, and that the built form would not result in an unacceptable loss of privacy or light enjoyed by the occupiers of nearby properties". - 6.32 The application site is essentially and extension to the existing site granted permission in 2017 to allow for 2 additional static mobiles, 2 touring caravans and associated hard and soft landscaping.
-The proposal would retain both entrances, provides a larger area of soft landscaping, areas of grassland, meadow planting, new hedging and biodiversity areas including several native fruit trees, as such, there would be sufficient amenity space for the future occupiers. - 6.33 The existing day room located is centrally located within the site and measures approximately 7.2m x 4.1m with a pitched roof measuring approximately 2.6m to the top of the ridge.
-This is typical of day rooms found on Gypsy and Traveller sites and no concerns are raised to its scale or location. - 6.34 A group of dwellings exist to the southeast, however, the site would be reasonably distant and as such would not be readily visible to these neighbours.
+- 6.31 Policy DM1 states that proposals will be permitted where they "respect the amenities of occupiers of neighbouring properties...by ensuring that development is not exposed to, excessive noise, activity, overlooking or visual intrusion, and that the built form would not result in an unacceptable loss of privacy or light enjoyed by the occupiers of nearby properties". - 6.32 Hawthorn Farm has been allocated as a Gypsy and Traveller site for a total of 5 pitches in accordance with Policy GT1(15) of the Maidstone Borough Local Plan (subject to certain landscaping requirements).
+This allocation includes the existing 2 authorised pitches at Hawthorn Farm.
+The proposal would fall within limits of the allocated site and is of sufficient size to accommodate one mobile home, touring caravan and day room, such that there would be sufficient amenity space for the future occupiers. - 6.33 A group of dwellings exist to the southeast, however, the site would be reasonably distant and as such would not be readily visible to these neighbours.
 In addition, existing boundary vegetation are to be retained and additional landscaping would be introduced and secured by condition, which with the passage of time would provide enhanced screening and provide enhanced separation.
 Consequently, the impact on residential amenity is considered acceptable.

-Flooding and Drainage
+Flooding/Drainage

-6.35 The site lies within Flood Zone 1, consequently flooding is not an issue.
-A planning condition will however be imposed in order to secure permeability of site hardstanding and assist in surface water drainage.

-6.36 The application form suggest foul drainage is to be disposed of via a septic tank, however, no details have been provided regarding the type and size of septic tank(s) to be installed/used, and the submitted drawings does not indicate any labelled location or details pertaining to a septic tank.
-Further details of the provision of potable water and how foul sewage will be dealt are to be secured by way of condition (including the size of any septic tank or cesspool and where it will overflow to).
+- 6.34 The site lies within Flood Zone 1, consequently flooding is not an issue.
+A planning condition will however be imposed in order to secure permeability of site hardstanding and assist in surface water drainage. - 6.35 The application form suggest foul drainage is to be disposed of via a septic tank, however, no details have been provided regarding the type and size of septic tank(s) to be installed/used, and the submitted drawings does not indicate any labelled location or details pertaining to a septic tank.
+Further details of the provision of potable water and how foul sewage will be dealt are to be secured by way of condition (including the size of any septic tank or cesspool and where it will over flow to).